The software release for DocSight OCR 3.1.0 (126.96.36.19929) includes a new feature.

 Installation and Getting Started

-API information is available in the DocSight OCR User Guide:
+API information is available in the Legacy documentation section for the DocSight OCR User Guide at: